 Bean dishes and roasted vegetables can really bring their flavors forward with the addition of thyme.

-Cumin’s unique and toasty/smoky flavor adds a satisfying flavor layer to fish and to Mexican food.
+Cumin’s unique and toasty/smoky taste adds a satisfying flavor layer to fish and to Mexican food.

-More plant-like in flavor, rosemary adds a complementary woody and lemony flavor to oily fish, roasted chicken or lamb, and roasted root vegetables.
+More plant-like in flavor, rosemary adds a woody and lemony flavor that complements oily fish, roasted chicken or lamb, and roasted root vegetables.

 Fresh mint can find a place in all kinds of dishes, from desserts to main courses.
 It adds a sweet and cooling taste to fruit cups, carrots, cucumbers, yogurt dips, lemonade, and iced tea.